jasontbradshaw/gapbuffer/README.md

 the existing content is moved further down the buffer.

 The `gapbuffer` class handles this manipulation internally, so all a user has to do is use it like one would use the `array` module.
-Inserts and deletes that are near the same location should show near-linear behavior on the length of the inserted content, as long as the content doesn't exceed the average size of the gap.
+Inserts and deletes near the same location should show near-linear behavior on the length of the inserted content, as long as the content doesn't exceed the size of the gap, on average.

 Tests
 ----
 Tests can be run with `python test_gapbuffer.py`, and will use the `coverage` module if available to generate a HTML report.
-Currently, test code coverage is 100%!